 To sum up, take social media seriously and learn to have fun doing it if you can…it could really help your career.
 I’ve had a couple of Fortune 500 companies hire me through my LinkedIn profile — take a look at all the keywords I’ve stuffed in there.

 Need to learn more about how to market your writing?
-Join my learning community Freelance Writers Den, where high-earning pros answer your questions about how to become a freelance writer.
+Join my learning community for freelance writers, where high-earning pros answer your questions about how to become a freelance writer.
 There are e-courses, live events, private forums, and much more.